 In her spare time she volunteers as a court appointed special advocate; is an advisor for the Society of Hispanic Professional Engineers at Texas A&M; serves on the board of directors for the Fiesta Patrias of Bryan, Texas; and serves as vice president of the Parent Teacher Organization at her daughter's elementary school.

 Gonzalez received a bachelor of arts in international studies with a minor in business in 1996 and completed a master of arts in Spanish literature in 2001 from Texas A&M University.

 Shahran Haider is director of the business intelligence group for fraud, waste, abuse and error operations in the payment integrity division of Optum, one of the leading healthcare technology services firms in the industry today.
 In his current role, he is responsible for devising and executing long-term roadmaps that address the business’ information needs for strategic decision-making and improving operational efficiency.
 He brings more than a decade of consulting and corporate leadership experience helping Fortune 500 clients create high-performance process and technology solutions to solve their complex business problems.

 Shahran completed his MBA in finance with high distinction from the Cox School of Business at Southern Methodist University.
 He received his B.S. in computer information systems, operations management and business process management from the Kelley School of Business at Indiana University.

 Sr. Director - Americas IT Commercial Metals Company

-Previously, Kennington was vice president of enterprise IT for Brinker International, the $4B owner of Chili’s, On The Border, Maggiano’s and Macaroni Grill.
-He also held leadership positions at Ernst and Young and MCI, and cofounded a successful software solution delivery company.
+Previously, Kennington was VP of enterprise IT for Brinker International, the $4B owner of Chili’s, On The Border, Maggiano’s and Macaroni Grill.
+He also held leadership positions at Ernst and Young and MCI, and co-founded a successful software solution delivery company.

 Managing Director, Enterprise Data American Airlines